Trevor Paglen: Opposing GeometriesGallery One, Museum of Art Lobby, Scaife Galleries

 The exhibition will include a new site-specific commission as well as a sculpture that doubles as a WiFi hotspot and photographs that reveal how AI analyzes and labels photographs of people and places.
 These works will be placed in three areas within the museum, inviting visitors to encounter Paglen’s insightful perspective in different contexts.

-Trevor Paglen: Opposing Geometries is organized by Dan Leers, curator of photography, with Taylor Fisch, project curatorial assistant.
+Trevor Paglen: Opposing Geometries is organized by Dan Leers, curator of photography, with Taylor Fisch, curatorial assistant.

 Generous support for the Hillman Photography Initiative is provided by the William T. Hillman and the Henry L. Hillman Foundations.